momostarsky/imebra_git/docs/objects_lifecycle.rst

 When an Imebra method returns a pointer to an object, then it is the responsibility of the client application to delete it.

-Since the objects returned by Imebra are jist handles for the real implementation objects, the client application can safely delete the received object as soon as it has finished using it while resting assured that the underlying implementation object will be deallocated only when all the classes and methods using it have finished using it.
+Since the objects returned by Imebra are just handles for the real implementation objects, the client application can safely delete the received object as soon as it has finished using it while resting assured that the underlying implementation object will be deallocated only when all the classes and methods using it have finished using it.